-Treasurer – Tim Pallas MP
+Treasurer and Minister for Economic Development – Tim Pallas MP

 Tim Pallas MP commenced as Treasurer of Victoria in December 2014.

 Tim Pallas MP commenced as Minister for Economic Development in November 2018.

 The Treasurer is the minister with oversight of government revenue and expenditure, including:

 - preparing and delivering the annual State Budget

 - promoting economic growth across the State of Victoria

 - promoting and encouraging investment opportunities in Victoria from interstate and abroad

 - developing the fiscal objectives and strategy for the State of Victoria